DCC-EX/DCCEXProtocol/README.md

 These patterns (Dependency Injection and Delegation) allow you to keep the different parts of your sketch from becoming too intertwined with each other.
 Nothing in the code that manages the pushbuttons or speed knobs needs to have any detailed knowledge of the DCC-EX native protocol.

 ### DCCEXProtocol Class

+Full documentation of the classes is available via the [DCC-EX website](file:///C:/Code/DCCEXProtocol/docs/_build/html/index.html).

 The DCCEXProtocol class manages all relevant objects advertised by a DCC-EX EX-CommandStation and exposes simple methods to control these objects from the client software.